Betterez/btrz-simple-dao/README.md

 node >= v6.11.1

 ## Change log
+  * 2.6.1 - Forced updatedAt.value datetime to be UTC.

   * 2.6.0 - Updated save method to update the updatedAt.value datetime of the saved model if field exists.

   * 2.4.6 - Refactor removeById on Operator, document remove and removeById.